keenhenry/keenhenry.github.io/_posts/2026-06-05-property-based-testing-with-hypothesis.md

 ## What I Learned From solving the problem

+- hypothesis cannot be used / mixed with pytest parameterization
+- We should give preconditions to filter out unreasonable inputs to make search space reasonable so that the tests can run faster
 TODO
-hypothesis cannot be used / mixed with pytest parameterization?
-Describe your experience.

 [smulbook]: https://keenhenry.gitlab.io/smulbook-website/